Take a look at the many ways our theatre program graduates put their educations to

 Yvonne Senat (2013, M.F.A.)

-Yvonne is in the Los Angeles area and has been in national television commercials for True Value, Scion, and Anna’s Linens.
+Yvonne is in the Los Angeles area and was recently cast in the BET original movie, The Bobby Brown Story.
+She has also been in national television commercials for True Value, Scion, and Anna’s Linens.
 She has taught Shakespeare to children through the Much Ado Shakspeare Company, and appeared in a regional premiere of "In the Heights."

 Will Shuler (2010, B.A.)